Creating Synergy Between Departments and Teams (Updated for 2023)

-One of the most important components of the Rhythm Systems, Think-Plan-Do Rhythm is to implement a planning rhythm that includes the next level of management.
+One of the most important components of the Rhythm Systems, the Think-Plan-Do methodology is to implement a planning rhythm that includes the next level of management.
 Taking Think-Plan-Do to operational teams creates alignment to the company plan and helps each team get focused on the next 90 days.
 But, how can that help teams that need to work together?
-How do you get two operational teams to work together, not only in a positive way, but in a way that produces maximum impact on results and creates synergy between teams?
+How do you get two different operational teams to work together, not only in a positive way, but in a way that produces maximum impact on results and creates synergy between teams?

 - Proximity can be worth a thousand meetings.
 One of the companies physically moved the purchasing team and the sales teams to sit right alongside each other.
 The desired outcome was to increase gross margin.
 The purchasing team bought the products that the sales team was to sell.
 Hearing each other on the phone, celebrating “big deals” across the aisles and gaining a better understanding of how each other works has helped this team completely turn around gross margin in one quarter!